oktadev/okta-blog/_source/_posts/2022-09-26-java-jetty-oauth.md

 }
 ```

 Some of you might notice that Spring Boot is still using the Java EE Servlet API package and not the newer Jakarta API.
-It looks like this migration is scheduled for Spring Boot 3.0.0 (see [this issue](https://github.com/spring-projects/spring-boot/issues/31720)).
+The migration is scheduled for Spring Boot 3.0.0 (see [this issue](https://github.com/spring-projects/spring-boot/issues/31720)).

 To run the Spring Boot app, open a Bash shell and navigate to the `spring-boot-jetty-maven` subdirectory.